littlebtc/font-awesome-sass-rails/README.md

 With SCSS and fonts from [Font Awesome](http://fortawesome.github.com/Font-Awesome), `font-awesome-sass-rails` is a gem to integrate Font Awesome to your Rails application.

-It supports on Rails 3.1.1 and older.
+It supports Rails 3.1.1 and older.

 ## Installation